nmasto/refuge_connectivity/README.md

 # Mallard multistate model
-Data and code to develop multistate model for mallards in the LMAV Multistate model identifies functional connectivity of spatial sanctuaries by mallards within a large protected area network (~12,000 ha)
+Data and code to develop multistate model for mallards in the LMAV Multistate model identifies functional connectivity of spatial sanctuaries by mallards within a large protected area network (~12,000 km2)

 ## Sponsorship
 This project is in collaboration with and  supported by the Tennessee Wildlife Resources Agency, U.S. Fish and Wildlife Service, Southeastern Region, and Tennessee Technological University.
 All rights reserved.